TahaGitHub/closest-distance-map-application-kotlin/README.md

-# Shortest Distance Map Application Kotlin
+# Closest Distance Map Application Kotlin

-Developed this application to find the shortest road between two points.
+Developed this application to find the closest road between two points.
 Addition for that, adding or removing or changing any point from the points.
 Finally, storing the data added or changed in local database "Room Database".

 Used in this application:
 - Android Studrio